If you're renting a condo or an apartment for more than a month in Thailand, you'll definitely be asked for a deposit.

 In this respect, it is advisable to take pictures of the apartment once the rental contract is agreed.

-It is best to do this when the key-handover takes place; that way the owner or apartment manager knows that A) you have taken pictures, and B) that you're an astute individual and not someone who is going to be messed around in the future.
+It is best to do this when the key-handover takes place.
+That way the condo owner or apartment manager knows that A) you have taken pictures, and B) that you're an astute individual and not someone who is going to be messed around in the future.

-Taking pictures on a phone is ideal because a date is embedded in the data.
-It's advisable to back them up on a USB stick and print out copies for future reference.
+Taking pictures on a phone is ideal because a date is embedded in the metadata of the image.
+It's advisable to back them up to your computer, Cloud drive or USB stick and print out copies for future reference.

 When inspecting the property and taking your pictures, look out for the following and take snaps accordingly: